zhorifiandi/localization-hadoop/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-site/src/site/markdown/ResourceManagerRest.md

   <totalNodes>1</totalNodes>
   <lostNodes>0</lostNodes>
   <unhealthyNodes>0</unhealthyNodes>
+  <decommissioningNodes>0</decommissioningNodes>
   <decommissionedNodes>0</decommissionedNodes>
   <rebootedNodes>0</rebootedNodes>
   <activeNodes>1</activeNodes>
+  <shutdownNodes>0</shutdownNodes>
 </clusterMetrics>
 ```

 Cluster Scheduler API
 ---------------------

 A scheduler resource contains information about the current scheduler configured in a cluster.
-It currently supports both the Fifo and Capacity Scheduler.
+It currently supports the Fifo, Capacity and Fair Scheduler.
 You will get different information depending on which scheduler is configured so be sure to look at the type information.

 ### URI